darkf/darkfo/README.md

 - **Q:** Why do I need `acm2wav` for sound?

   A: Because it hasn't been ported to Python yet.
 If you're willing to contribute, give it a shot: the original Pascal source code is available online.

+  Additionally, FFmpeg might be able to transcode ACM audio, so give that a shot.
+(See #30.)

 - **Q:** Why convert all assets up front, why not load them directly?